AlexanderPortland/migr/README.md

 	* Model Evaluation and Interpreting in `model-evaluation.ipynb`

-The packages used in this project listed below.
-You can download all these dependencies into a new conda environment by running `conda env create -f environment.yml`.
+The packages used in this project are listed below.
+You can download all these dependencies into a new conda environment by running `conda env -n migr create -f environment.yml` and then `conda activate migr`.
 * pandas 1.5.3
 * numpy 1.24.3
 * matplotlib 3.7.1